Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

      - [JRE-headless](https://hub.docker.com/_/microsoft-java-jre-headless)
 4. No cost
    - Microsoft provides everything you need to build and scale Java apps on Azure at no cost to you.
 Through Zulu you'll receive free security updates and platform bug fixes for Java apps without any fees.
-   - Java Flight Recorder and Mission Control are available in Zulu Java 8, 11, and beyond.
+   - [Java Flight Recorder and Mission Control](java-jdk-flight-recorder-and-mission-control.md) are available in Zulu Java 8, 11, and 12 (Preview).
 5. Tech Preview of Non-LTS versions
    - Tech previews provide you with opportunities to progressively test new features as they are delivered in short-term versions that will eventually graduate to Java 17 LTS.
 6. Changes to OpenJDK are up-streamed